Why Is A Certificate of Deposit (CD) A Better Investment Option?

 CDs have their interest rate locked in

 Companies can tweak their stock dividend payouts when they see fit.
 But once a CD is locked in, that’s the interest that will be paid out on maturation.
 No going back on it.
 Once you and the issuing bank have agreed on the rate, when you cash out down the road, that’s what you’re going to get.

 There are times when this can be an incredibly advantageous situation.
 During the economic fallout of 2008, cash-strapped banks were offering CDs at unusually high rates, sometimes as much as five percent.
-Take a look at how much it’s changed since then, from the rate table below.

 Contrast this with the stock market that year.
 In 2008 the S&P 500 index lost a whopping 38.5 percent of its value.
 That generally accepted barometer of the market at large took five years to recover, not meeting its October 2007 value until late 2013.
 So a person who’d just put their money in a CD and done absolutely nothing while also risking absolutely nothing would have come out better, assured that at the end they’d get their money back, and then some.

 The absolutely wild ride the market has taken over the last six years has given more than a few investors more than a few gray hairs.
 While stock pickers have ostensibly made their money back and then some on this current bull run, the market still remains as comparably erratic as the day is long.

 Compared to what, exactly?
 Compared to the slow-and-steady payouts of stable investments like CDs.